LeoFabre/Moses/README.md

 # WORK IN PROGRESS - Moses - CMake, JUCE 6.1.6, ElkPi
-This is a JUCE-based crossover audio plugin that I'm making for my dub sound system control tower.
+This is a JUCE-based Multibandcompressor/crossover audio plugin that I'm making for my dub sound system control tower.
-It is based on [IEMPluginSuite](https://git.iem.at/audioplugins/IEMPluginSuite)'s IEMMultiBandCompressor, but with a different goal and a different set of features.
+It is based on [IEMPluginSuite](https://git.iem.at/audioplugins/IEMPluginSuite)'s IEMMultiBandCompressor, but with some modifications - mainly the addition of kill switches, visualizer, and the removal of ambisonics code.

-Its goal is to provide a simple and efficient way to cut and gainstage the input audio across 4 frequency bands.
+Its goal is to provide a simple and efficient way to cut and gainstage the input audio across 4 frequency bands, like you would do on a dub sound system crossover, while having a compressor on each band.

-It is made for a control panel that features the controls needed.
+The plugin is intended to be used in a live sound system setup, but it can also be used in a studio environment.

 I originally had an analog preamp with a 6-band crossover, but I wanted to have a more flexible and efficient way to control the sound, and most importantly, have clean filters and phase coherence - which analog crossovers don't always provide.